vertexproject/synapse/docs/synapse/userguides/ug011_storm_basics.rst

 From a practical standpoint, it means that **order matters** when constructing a Storm query.
 A lengthy Storm query is not evaluated as a whole.
 Instead, Synapse parses each component of the query in order, evaluating each component individually as it goes.
 The Storm runtime(s) executing the query keep a list of lifted nodes in memory while performing the requested operations (lifts, pivots, data modification, and so on.)

 Most Storm operators **"consume"** nodes upon input.
 That is, the set of nodes input into a particular Storm operator is typically transformed by that operator in some way.
-With few exceptions, the nodes input to the operator are **not** retained after processing - they are consumed - and the operator outputs and retains in memory **only** those nodes that result from carrying out the specified operation.
+With few exceptions, the nodes input to the operator are **not** retained - they are **consumed** during processing.
+Storm outputs and retains in memory **only** those nodes that result from carrying out the specified operation.

 In this way the operators used may add or remove nodes from Storm's in-memory "working set", or clear the set entirely; as such this set is continually changing based on the last-used operator.
 Particularly when first learning Storm, users are encouraged to break down complex queries into their component parts, and to validate the output (results) after the addition of each operator to the overall query.